Puneeth-A-R/google-maps-scraper/README.md

 # google-maps-scraper
-A bot that can scrape business information from Google local servces in google maps.
+A bot that can scrape business information from Google local services in google maps.